Tanush1842/Digital-Image-Processing-Project/README.md

-A very Small Project Using Simple Python techniques to detect face Mask.
+A Small Project Using Simple Python techniques to detect face Mask.
-No need to use Deep Learning
+It detects whether mask is properly wore , improperly wore or not wore at all.